lburgazzoli/olm-extractor/docs/spec.md

 ### Container Registry Authentication

 The tool automatically uses credentials from `~/.docker/config.json` when pulling bundle images from container registries.
+It also supports Docker credential helpers (like `osxkeychain` on macOS, `wincred` on Windows) for secure credential storage.

-**Option 1: Using existing Docker/Podman credentials**
+**Option 1: Using existing Docker/Podman credentials (Recommended)**

 ```bash
 # Using Docker